ZenVoich/mops/docs/docs/cli/4-test-and-bench/02-mops-bench.md

 Put your benchmark code in `bench/*.bench.mo` files.

-It is necessary to use [bench package](https://mops.one/bench) write benchmarks.
+It is necessary to use [bench package](https://mops.one/bench) to write benchmarks.

 The output format is a markdown table, so you can copy-paste it into your `README.md`.